Medical expert of the article

 Epidemiology

-Category IIIA prostatitis (chronic prostatitis / chronic pelvic pain syndrome with signs of inflammation) accounts for more than 90% of all cases of chronic inflammation of the prostate gland.
+Category IIIA prostatitis (chronic prostatitis/chronic pelvic pain syndrome with signs of inflammation) accounts for more than 90% of all cases of chronic inflammation of the prostate gland.

-Causes of the calculous prostatitis
+Causes calculous prostatitis

 Risk factors